-- The Journeyman category is intended for people with some cosplay experience and/or some awards.
+- The Journeyman division is intended for people with some cosplay experience and/or some awards.

-- Those competing in the Journeyman Costume category must bring a portfolio showcasing progress of their costume to judging.
+- Those competing in the Journeyman division must submit a portfolio showcasing the progress of their costume.

 - Has won fewer than two awards as a Journeyman, or

-- Has won at least two awards in the Novice category, or
+- Has won at least two awards in the Novice division, or

 - Anyone who is not required to compete as a Master and who chooses to compete in this division.

-- The Novice category is intended for people with virtually no cosplay experience or cosplayers with little to no prior experience competing.
+- The Novice division is intended for people with virtually no cosplay experience or cosplayers with little to no prior experience competing.

 - Any group with at least one member who is old enough to not qualify for the Youth division, or a Youth group that prefers to compete in the Novice division.